Usher adds two more shows at The O2 to massive London run

 — The O2 (@TheO2) March 4, 2024

 The North American leg of Usher’s ‘Past Present Future’ tour is set to begin in Atlanta, Georgia on August 14, 2024.
-Following his first seven dates at The O2, the ‘Yeah! star will head to Europe for gigs in Paris, Amsterdam and Berlin.
+Following his first seven dates at The O2, the ‘Yeah!’ star will head to Europe for gigs in Paris, Amsterdam and Berlin.

-Additionally, Usher is due to perform his 2004 album ‘Confessions’ in its entirety at Las Vegas’ Lovers And Friends Festival this May.
+Additionally, Usher is due to perform his 2004 album ‘Confessions’ in its entirety at the Lovers And Friends Festival in Las Vegas, Nevada this May.

-Last month saw Usher deliver a 13-minute medley of tracks for the 2024 Super Bowl Halftime Show in Las Vegas, Nevada, where he was joined on stage by Alicia Keys, H.E.R., Will.i.am and more.
+Last month saw Usher deliver a 13-minute medley of tracks for the 2024 Super Bowl Halftime Show in Vegas, where he was joined on stage by Alicia Keys, H.E.R., Will.i.am and more.

 He has since spoken out on why his friend and collaborator Justin Bieber didn’t make a guest appearance at the event, saying: “I think that it’s a lot of pressure.”
 Elsewhere, it was reported that Usher made just $671 (£529) from his Super Bowl performance.